-“In our continued success to expand our D.C. office, Nicole brings strength to our already robust criminal defense and internal investigations team,” said Barry Boss, co-chair of the Criminal Defense & Internal Investigations practice and managing partner of the Washington, D.C. office.
+“In our continued success to expand our D.C. office, Nicole brings strength to our already robust criminal defense and internal investigations team,” said Barry Boss, co-chair of the White Collar Defense & Investigations practice and managing partner of the Washington, D.C. office.
 “Her extensive background in internal investigations will be an invaluable asset to our clients.”

 At the Department of Justice, Sprinzen led criminal investigations in collaboration with the DOJ’s Antitrust Division and, in private practice, she represented clients in U.S. government investigations.
 Her investigations experience also includes representing clients doing business abroad in World Bank investigations and audits by the Integrity Vice Presidency.
 She also advised one client participating in the World Bank’s Voluntary Disclosure Program.